PrincetonUniversity/HPC_R_Workshop/06_MKL_as_BLAS/README.md

 ## Examples

-There are two examples in this folder that both run `test.R`, which is adapted from a benchmark written by the folks at Microsft Open R (which uses MKL by default and is available for install on your home machines).
+There are two examples in this folder that both run `test.R`, which is adapted from a benchmark written by the folks at Microsoft Open R (which uses MKL by default and is available for install on your home machines).